ExpressionEngine/ExpressionEngine-User-Guide/docs/msm/code.md

     {embed="site_short_name:template_group/template"}

+### Linking Assets from Another Site

+To link a script or stylesheet from another Site, simply prefix the template group and template specified with the short name of the site you wish to pull the template from as follows:

+    {stylesheet="site_short_name:template_group/style"}

+    {script="site_short_name:template_group/script"}

 ### Specifying Multiple Sites (prepare for a head trip)

 NOTE: **Note:** Specifying multiple Sites does not work with the {embed=""} tag.